 Take Steps to Reduce Second-hand Smoke

-There are some steps that can be taken to reduce second-hand smoke in multi-unit housing.
+There are steps that can be taken to reduce second-hand smoke in multi-unit housing.
 These could include:

 Talking to neighbours / building tenants